-Aboard the cargo vessel converted into a luxury cruise ship SS Campari somewhere in the Caribbean is lying in port due to a succession of delays.
-Chief Officer Johnny Carter, who has to put up a moody captain and the unwanted charms of the beautiful young Susan Beresford, realizes these delays are due to sabotage and that there is something seriously wrong.
+Aboard the cargo vessel converted into a luxury cruise ship, S.S.
+Campari, somewhere in the Caribbean is lying in port, due to a succession of delays.
+Chief Officer Johnny Carter, who has to put up with a moody Captain, and the unwanted charms of the beautiful young Susan Beresford, realizes these delays are due to sabotage, and that there is something seriously wrong.
 When the Campari finally sails, a member of the crew is suddenly missing.
 An unsuccessful stem to stem search for the crew member, with violence suddenly erupting endangers the whole ship.
-The ship is then controlled by a master criminal whose intention is not a simple hijacking and ransoming of the wealthy hostages on board, so what exactly does he have in mind?
+The ship is then controlled by a master criminal, whose intention is not a simple hijacking and ransoming of the wealthy hostages on board.
+So, what exactly does he have in mind?

 The action of "The Guns of Navarone."
 The suspense of "Ice Station Zebra."
 The drama of "Where Eagles Dare."

 was sued for one and a half million dollars by the producers of this movie.
 They claimed he had re-written the script, had caused the production to go forty-four days behind schedule, and was drinking a bottle of vodka a day.
 The case was settled out of court.
 See more

 A mercenary aims a bazooka at the Unicorn One as it comes along side.
 It is clear that the bazooka is empty as you can see the ship's hull in the background through the tube.
 See more

 The UK cinema version was cut by the BBFC for an 'A' (PG) certificate to edit a poker torture and the bloody shooting of Dr Marston.
 Despite the 1990 video release being heavily shortened by around 10 minutes by the distributor and upgraded to a 15 certificate it featured the same UK cinema cuts with an additional 15 secs of edits to remove a woman being shot and closeups of a lock picking.
 See more